 BB: Where does the name Portugal, The Man come from?
 I kind of get puzzled looks when I say your name.

 PTM: It’s an interesting name, I guess.
 It is kind of an alter ego like Ziggy Stardust and Sgt Pepper.
 It’s our character to represent us as a band.
 In picking a country’s name, it was one name that represents a group of people.
-It made since for a while, but we have regretted it ever since that day (Laughs).
+It made sense for a while, but we have regretted it ever since that day (Laughs).

 BB: Is there a reason for the pronunciation and spelling of Portugal, period, the Man?